chrisspenceratx/myFlix-Angular-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Node version

+Make sure to use 20.9.0 as the node version when running this angular project, as 20.9.0 is the most recent supported version compatible with angular.